 Bill has facilitated two superintendent searches for the Monroe School District and has a huge enthusiasm for working with the school board, administration, teachers, staff and community during the upcoming year!

 Leah Holz - Principal - Leah Holz has been at MCS since 1999, when she started as a long-term 2nd/3rd grade substitute.
 She taught preschool, kindergarten, first grade, K-1-2, and 1-2 before moving to administration.
 Leah graduated from Wheelock College in Boston, MA with a degree in Human Development and an Elementary Education concentration.
 In 2005, she went back to Wheelock for her Master's in Early Childhood Care and Education, and simultaneously launched a new preschool program in Monroe.

-> Leah finished her CAGS Degree in Educational Leadership at New England College in 2013.
+Leah finished her CAGS Degree in Educational Leadership at New England College in 2013.
 She was hired as Principal of MCS in June of 2014.
-Leah enjoys her role tremendously and looks forward to leading academic progress in Monroe.
-In Leah’s spare time she enjoys her dogs, laughing and lifting heavy things.
+Leah enjoys her role tremendously and looks forward to leading academic progress in Monroe in the coming year.

-> Rose Harris - Business Manager - Rose has been working in school finance since 2006 and joined Monroe in July 2015.
+Rose Harris - Business Manager - Rose has been working in school finance since 2006 and joined Monroe in July 2015.
 She received an Associate’s degree in Business from Castleton State College and her Bachelor’s degree in Accounting from Champlain College.
 In her spare time she enjoys kayaking, hunting, baking, reading, crafting, and spending time with family and friends.